 IIDs require a driver to pass a Breathalyzer test before they can start their car.
 If there is a detectable amount of alcohol in their system, then the car will not start and they will have to wait a certain amount of time before trying again.

-If you are charged with a DUI, contact the attorneys at Wilson, Howser and Oliver immediately.
+If you are charged with a DUI, contact the attorneys at Wilson, Howser, Oliver & Turner immediately.
 We are here to help you in any way possible.
 Our deep knowledge of the legal system puts us in a great position to serve as your attorney in this confusing time.

 Give us a call today to learn more.